percona/pbm-docs/docs/usage/point-in-time-recovery.md

 Supported compression methods are: `gzip`, `snappy`, `lz4`, `s2`, `pgzip`, `zstd`.

-Additionally, you can override the compression level used by the compression method by setting the `pitr.compressionLevel` option.
-Note that the higher value you specify, the more time and computing resources it will take to compress / retrieve the data.
+Additionally, you can override the compression level used by the compression method by setting the [`pitr.compressionLevel`](../reference/ptr-options.ms#pitrcompressionlevel) option.
+The default values differ for each compression level.

+Note that the higher value you specify, the more time and computing resources it will take to compress the data.

 !!! note